agenceepsilon/sass-mercury/README.md

 | ...for tablet only  | ``.hidden--tablet``  |
 | ...for desktop only | ``.hidden--desktop`` |

+If you want to hide multiple resolution but kept others add more classes to the same block.

+For example: if you want hide mobile and desktop, just put the classes on the element :

+    <div class="hidden--mobile hidden--desktop">My div</div>

 ## Normalize.css

 The ``_normalize.scss`` file is completely independent and does not require any functions or mixins the main library.
 It can be used independently or simply not used!